Arditti93/jQuery/README.md

 # jQuery
-JQuery
-## A place for all my jQuery tutorials
+A place for all my jQuery tutorials